PundiAI/FunctionX-EGF/README.md

 6. Funding decision
 7. Onboarding
    1. We’ll write up a contract and do KYC before disbursing funds
-   2. Funds will be disbursed according to [milestones](egf-proposal-form.md#development-roadmap)
+   2. Funds will be disbursed according to [milestones](egf-proposal-form.md#development-roadmap).
+This means you can only request for funds for the milestone you are working on currently.

 ### Tiered amounts